 - require a screwdriver or tool to open the battery compartment

 - are secured with a child-resistant locking mechanism

 - require 2 independent and simultaneous movements to access the batteries.

 Button battery products should be robust enough to be dropped without breaking.

 Keep out of reach

-Store spare button batteries in a cupboard out of children’s reach and dispose of used button batteries immediately.
+Keep spare button batteries locked away out of children’s reach and dispose of used button batteries immediately.

 Flat batteries can still be dangerous because they contain enough charge to generate an electrical current once ingested.